-In July 2020, the ISRF launched its seventh Political Economy Research Fellowship competition.
+In July 2020, the ISRF launched its seventh Independent Scholar Fellowship competition.
 Having received a number of strong proposals, a selection panel met in December 2020 and nominated five projects for funding.

 Seventh Independent Scholar Fellowship Competition